Mathics3/mathics-development-guide/docs/developing-code/code-overview.rst

 that, like ``+``, ``__plus__()``, or even ``Times()``.

-Of course, since the underlying interpreter language *is* Python, this does happen, but in a much more complicated way.
+Of course, since the underlying interpreter language *is* Python, this does happen, but in a much more roundabout way.

-The first thing to understand is that finding which Python method in an Object requires a bit of work, much like in Python when you write ``a.b()`` there is a method lookup in the ``a`` object for method ``b`` and that might come from a super class of ``a``.
+The first thing to understand is that finding which Python method in an Mathics ``System`List`` requires a bit of work, much like in Python when you write ``a.b()``: there is a method lookup in the ``a`` object for method ``b`` and that might come from a super class of ``a``.

 Mathics and WL are not Object Oriented so there is no such class-hierarchy lookup.
 However as mentioned above there is pattern matching going on.

-A function in Mathics is a list.
+The entire function invocation in Mathics comes from a ``System`List``.
 The first leaf (or ``Head[]``) is the name of a function to call.
 The remaining leaves are the parameters to give to that first leaf.
+The combination of function name and remaining leaves is pattern matched.

-The combination is pattern matched.
+Inside a Mathics builtin function, represented as a Python object the appropriate class, there are a number of conventions used.
+Python objects are instrospected for properties that they have.
+In particular a function's docstring, and methods, and class variables all influence invocation.

-Inside an builtin which is represented as a Python class there are a number of conventions used.
-To provide a method to implement a function such as the function used when ``System.Times`` is called, you define a method that starts out with ``apply``.
+In particular the object instance method to that is called when the Mathics function such as ``System.Times`` is a method name that starts out with ``apply``.

-The docstring of that method gives the function signature that has to apply in the list leaves for it to be used.
+The docstring of that method gives the function signature (or "pattern" in WL terminology) that has to match in the list leaves for it to be called.

 Here is an example for the `Environment <https://reference.wolfram.com/language/ref/Environment.html>`_ primitive taken from the code